samdevel/Python_NetworX_Web_v2/README.md

 * This software released mainly for education, You may distribute and
 * you may develop it for your own purpose
 * Activities other than copying, distribution and modification are not covered by this License
-* You may accept at your own risks for using this app
+* You may accept at your own risks of using this app
 * Good day and happy coding
 *************************************************************************************************